absolomb/absolomb.github.io/_posts/2018-07-24-VulnServer-GTER.md

 At this point you may be thinking there's no way we'll be able to fit all of those functions and their respected parameters into 122 bytes of shellcode.
 Well you are right.

-Lucky for us though, our target process will have already loaded the winsock DLL and also initialized it, due to the fact that it's using sockets and binding to port to provide its functions.
+Lucky for us though, our target process will have already loaded the winsock DLL and also initialized it, due to the fact that it's using sockets and binding to a port to provide its functions.

-Which means we only need to concern ourselves with WSASocketA, connect, and CreateProcessA.
-We'll need to get the addresses where these functions live.
+This means we only need to concern ourselves with WSASocketA, connect, and CreateProcessA.
+We'll need to get the addresses where these functions live to get started.
 CreateProcessA lives in kernel32.dll, WSASocketA and connect live in the ws2_32.dll (winsock).

 To grab these addresses we'll use arwin on our Windows 10 box.